-At UNC REX Healthcare, we perform a wide range of diagnostic exams: general X-rays, scoliosis imaging, Sitz marker studies, metastatic bone surveys and fluoroscopy exams.
+Wake Radiology UNC REX Healthcare performs a wide range of outpatient diagnostic exams including general X-rays, scoliosis imaging, Sitz marker studies, metastatic bone surveys and fluoroscopy exams.

 - X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones and organs on film.
 X-rays pass through body tissues onto specially treated plates (similar to camera film) and a "negative" type picture is made.
 An actual X-ray is a form of energy.
 You cannot feel an X-ray as it goes through the body.
 Several different terms, such as "film," "picture" and "X-ray" are used to describe how the image is produced.